 - Brand: The Whistler

 The Whistler is a brand of Irish whiskey marketed by the Boann Distillery (while we quietly wait for their own distilled stuff).
-This 9 Year Old is part of a triptych that was bottled in December 2021 for the 10th anniversary of online beverage retailer Drankdozijn.
-The second of the three I taste is the one that matured on bourbon barrels for 9 years and was then finished for 10 months on Marsala wine casks.
-Marsala is 'the port wine of Sicily'.
-Pay attention to the alcohol percentage.
-You don't see two digits after the comma very often.
+This 9 Year Old is part of a triptych that was bottled at the end of 2021 for the 10th anniversary of online beverage retailer Drankdozijn.
+The first of the three I taste is the one that was finished on Moscatel wine casks, in this case from the bodega of the Portuguese winery José Maria Fonseca.